fsfe/reuse-docs/tutorial.md

 # SPDX-Copyright: 2019 Free Software Foundation Europe e.V.
 # SPDX-License-Identifier: CC-BY-SA-4.0

-title: "Tutorial: How to become REUSE compliant"
+title: "Tutorial: How to become REUSE-compliant"
 ---

-This tutorial explains the basic methods of how to make a software project REUSE compliant.
+This tutorial explains the basic methods of how to make a software project REUSE-compliant.
 By the end of this document, all your files will clearly have their copyright and licensing marked, and you will be able to verify this using a linter tool.

-Making your project REUSE compliant can be done in three simple steps:
+Making your project REUSE-compliant can be done in three simple steps:

 1. Choose and provide licenses
 2. Add copyright and license information to each file